postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

 Using the Postman CLI, you can run Postman collections with your API tests as part of a Jenkins pipeline.

 To view details for collections that were run as part of a build, first [configure the Postman CLI for Jenkins](#configuring-the-postman-cli-for-jenkins) and then [start a new build](#viewing-build-status).
-After the build is complete, use the arrows to expand a build and expand **Collection Runs**.
-Then expand a collection to view details about a collection run.
+After the build is complete, use the arrows to expand a build and expand a collection to view details about a collection run.

 <img alt="View collection runs" src="https://assets.postman.com/postman-docs/jenkins-collection-runs-v9-14.jpg">